SChathuranga/jsautomationframework/README.md

-# Cypress Test Automation Framework For SANA Commerce
+# Cypress Test Automation Framework

 A test automation framework based on Cypress aligning with the Syntax of Sana test automation framework